cddude229/Gaveldor2/README.md

 Running The Game
 ========
-Run the following command line in the project folder:
+To run the game, execute the following command line in the project folder:

 java -jar gaveldor2.jar

-Some errors may appear in the terminal window, but the game will operate normally.
-These just have to deal with black and white PNGs.
+To run the matchmaking server, execute the following command line in the project folder:

+java -jar gaveldor2server.jar

 Known Bugs
 ========